Skip to content

 Hospitalization

-The purpose of the Hospital Utilization Statistics is to shed light on the connection between social and demographic conditions and admissions or out-patient treatments, etc. in hospitals.
+The purpose of the Hospital Utilisation Statistics is to shed light on the connection between hospitals stays and social and demographic conditions.
+The statistics have been compiled since 1990, but are comparable in their current form only from 2017 onwards.

 Statistical presentation

-The statistics is an annual inventory of admissions to and out-patient treatments at public and private somatic and psychiatric hospital wards within one calendar year.
-The statistics show how hospital admissions varies with demographic and social factors, such as residence, sex, age and family etc.
+The statistics are an annual inventory of stays at public and private somatic and psychiatric hospital wards within one calendar year.
+The statistics show how hospital stays vary with demographic and social factors, such as residence, sex, age, educational level, labour market affiliation and relatives.
+The statistics are published in News from Statistics Denmark and in the StatBank.

 Read more about statistical presentation